+Admission Requirements:

-Admission Requirements: Entry into this curriculum may be attained by meeting the general admission requirements established for the College.
+Entry into this curriculum may be attained by meeting the general admission requirements established for the College.
 If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
-You may correct
+You may correct any deficiencies in academic preparation in the College's Developmental Studies program.

-Program Requirements: To receive a Certificate in Air Conditioning & Refrigeration Servicing, you must complete a minimum of 50 credits with a grade point average of 2.00 or better.
+Program Requirements: To

+receive a Certificate in Air Conditioning & Refrigeration Servicing, you must complete a minimum of 50 credits with a grade point average of 2.00 or better.
 The credits are distributed according to the following outline.
-This outline represents a typical order of courses taken by part-time students.
+This outline represents a typical order of courses taken by full-time students.
 Part-time and/or evening students may take courses in any desired sequence, except for hyphenated courses or others requiring prerequisites.